shmcgrath/dotfiles/README.md

 ## Dotfile Management with GNU Stow and GitHub

 I use [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to manage my dotfiles.
-This allows me to easily create symlinks on any system I am using.
+This allows me to easily create symlinks on any \*nix-based system I am using.
 I chose Stow because it is easily and universally available on \*nix machines.
 I do use Windows boxes, but I don't see myself needing the majority of my dotfiles on those machines.
 One tool I found when looking for Windows alternatives is [stow-lite](https://github.com/ericsubach/stow-lite) but I have not used it yet.
 I also chose stow because I would be able to use it to manage config files that are not in ~/.
 In the future, I can use stow to deploy centralized config files across my system(s).

 ### GNU Stow and .DS\_Store Files